tagomatech/challenge/README.md

 - Live leaderboard
 - Baseline quantum fit
 - Plot [Figure 1](Figure_1.png) showing q-variance and R² value for the actual data
-- Jupyter notebook showing how to compute q-variance for a single asset
+- Jupyter notebook (qvariance_single.ipynb) showing how to compute q-variance for a single asset

 For example, to try a rough vol model, simulate a long price series, compute sigma²(z) for each window, output new Parquet.
 You can also do multiple simulations: assign each a different ticker and the code will average over them as if they are different stocks.